Claire Rydell Arcenas

 HSTR 200 Introduction to Historical Methods

-HSTA 391 Digital Worlds of Early America [Intermediate Writing Course]
+HSTA 325 Digital Worlds of Early America - Intermediate Writing Course

 HSTA 501 Graduate Readings in Early American History

-Claire Rydell Arcenas is an American historian.
+Claire Arcenas is an American historian.
 She has particular interests in transatlantic intellectual, cultural, and political exchange between the late seventeenth and the mid twentieth centuries.
-Her current book project, Locke in America (under contract with the University of Chicago Press), investigates the influence of the seventeenth-century English philosopher John Locke on American thought and culture over the last three hundred years.
-Her current research is supported by the National Endowment for the Humanities, the National Academy of Education/Spencer Foundation, the Huntington Library, the Harry Ransom Center, and the Rothermere American Institute at the University of Oxford.
+Her first book, America's Philosopher: John Locke in American Intellectual Life (forthcoming, University of Chicago Press), investigates the influence of the seventeenth-century English philosopher John Locke on American thought and culture over the last three hundred years.
+Her current research is supported by grants and fellowships from the National Endowment for the Humanities and the National Academy of Education/Spencer Foundation.
 Other research interests of hers include the eighteenth-century Republic of Letters; the relationship between political theory and practice in early America; and the transatlantic history of utilitarianism.